 “Vital” has a unique meaning when it comes to records.
 For example, your current checking account balance is a critical piece of information, but it’s dynamic and doesn’t need to be preserved for extended time periods.
 Therefore, it is not a vital record.
 Longevity is the fundamental differentiator between vital records and all others.
 Vital records have enduring value that must be preserved for years or even centuries.
 Storing them in a box on a shelf somewhere is simply not enough.
 The preservation process must ensure that vital records remain secure, accessible, and usable over these extreme time frames.

 Vital records contain information organizations need to continue operations during or shortly after a crisis.
 Some document legal and financial status, such as contracts, patents, deeds, X-rays, laboratory notebooks, and blueprints.
 Others preserve the rights of stakeholders.
 Still others are one-of-a-kind items with historical significance.
 Vital records are often physical records, such as paper or film.
 And, as detailed in the following section, every organization has a uniquely defined set of vital records.

 Remember, what’s vital for one organization may not be for another.
 Use your organization’s mission as a guide for determining which records are truly vital.

 When approaching the process of defining vital records, it’s best to start with your organization’s mission and use that as a guide.
-After all, you cannot afford to collect, label and treat everything as vital — you must place your limited preservation resources where they are most needed.
-So, it’s incredibly important to think about the elements that define and embody that mission — and therefore require long-term preservation.
+After all, you cannot afford to collect, label, and treat everything as vital; you must place your limited preservation resources where they are most needed.
+So it’s incredibly important to think about the elements that define and embody that mission—and which records will therefore require long-term preservation.
 Ask yourself the following:

-Experience shows that if you don’t take this top-down approach beginning with examining the mission, you’re at a distinct disadvantage — with little basis upon which to determine what’s important and create a plan.
+Experience shows that if you don’t take this top-down approach, beginning with examining the mission, you’re at a distinct disadvantage—with little basis upon which to determine what’s important and how to create a plan.